gnif/LookingGlass/doc/tech_faq.rst

 and can export regions for direct GPU import.

 The IDD stores frame queues, frame metadata, pointer updates and input protocol state in this region.
-It uses three frame buffers so a producer and multiple consumers can progress without overwriting a frame that is still in use.
+It uses three frame buffers so a server and multiple clients can progress without overwriting a frame that is still in use.

 .. _what_is_the_ivshmem_device_being_used_for: